ruixing76/alta2023/src/pages/registration/index.md

 ## Registration Site

-* Registration will open soon, please check back in a few weeks :]
+* Registration will open soon, please check back soon :]
 <!-- * [Register Now](https://www.trybooking.com/BNKQF) -->

 <!-- **Virtual** ALTA 2021 Workshop registration is **Free** for ALL, thanks to the generosity of our sponsors.  -->